 And sometimes it’s from clients who have their side hustle strictly as a hobby or a passion.

 In fact, I previously wrote a similar post, Should I Share My Passions on My Resume?

 Just like in my previous post, the answer to whether you should put your side hustle on your resume can be either “yes” or “no”.
 Of course this depends upon your own unique situation.

-The best way to answer the question is with a question.
+The best way to answer this question is with a question.
 Always ask yourself,